confluentinc/demo-application-modernization/README.md

    ```sql
    SELECT * FROM postgres_bank_transactions EMIT CHANGES;
    ```
-1. Create a new table for the balances of each card by selecting from the stream you just created.
+1. Create a new table for the balances of each card by reading from `postgres_bank_transactions` stream you just created.
    ```sql
    CREATE TABLE balances WITH (kafka_topic='balances') AS
        SELECT card_number, SUM(transaction_amount) AS balance